Parties in final campaigning for local elections

 Meanwhile, Doncaster will hold a vote to decide whether to abolish the town's directly elected mayor.

 In England, 128 councils are holding elections, with some or all of the seats up for grabs.

-And 21 out of 22 unitary district councils in Wales are conducting elections, again with all seats available.
+And 21 out of 22 unitary district councils are conducting elections, again with all seats available.